gregology/gregology.github.io/_posts/2019-06-07-experimenting-with-cannabinoids.md

 **Hypothesis**

-Low dose Cannabidiol (CBD) & Tetrahydrocannabinol (THC) taken orally before bed will increase sleep quality as measured by a Mi Bank 3 using the Mi Fit sleep points metric.
+Low dose Cannabidiol (CBD) & Tetrahydrocannabinol (THC) taken orally before bed will increase sleep quality as measured by a Mi Band 3 using the Mi Fit sleep points metric.

 **Experiment**